Macschrauber/Macschrauber-s-Rom-Dump/Rename_and_repair_preboot.md

 <br>

-I placed the tools in my firmware dumper package to ease administration.
+I placed the tools in my firmware dumper package, to ease administration.
 They can be found in the ```Readme & other tools``` folder.
-Using the Dumper to check and backup the bootrom is a good practice for all Macs, but that's another topic ;-)
+Using the Dumper, to check and backup the bootrom is a good practice for all Macs, but that's another topic ;-)

 <br>